 At this point I was just waiting for my body to start pushing.
 I was pretty surprised that it hadn’t yet!
 My body always pushes on its own during labour.
 With my first, I think it pushed for over an hour and with my second it was about 45min.
 I generally go through transition during this time and it’s definitely the most challenging part of labour for me.
 So the fact that I didn’t feel like I had gone through transition and my body wasn’t pushing felt so strange!
 But breaking my waters definitely helped because once I was back in the tub, I did feel my body start to push.
 Actually, my midwife handed me an energy bar and as soon as I took a bite I felt my body push haha

 Pretty quickly after that, my body started to push harder and I knew baby was going to come quick.
 I got on to my knees, still in the water, to let gravity help move the baby down.
 My body did two BIG pushes and baby was out!
-That part was very intense… the only intense part of my entire labour.
-I was pushing on the tub with my arms because I felt like I had to keep my lower body relaxed but needed to counteract that pressure.
+That part was very intense… the only intensely painful part of my entire labour.
+I was pushing on the tub with my arms because I felt like I had to keep my lower body relaxed but needed to counteract that pressure except that really doesn’t work with an inflatable tub haha.
 My husband was sitting outside the tub, holding onto me, and I could hear my midwives telling me how amazing I was doing.
 The pushing hurt (duh) and almost felt overwhelming but it was over fast… and I barely tore!
 No stitches required this time (had stitches with both of my others!).

 We had chosen not to find out the sex of this baby so once he was out, I announced he was a boy!
 That felt so special!
 He looked SO much like my son.
 The kids weren’t in the room when I was pushing but as soon as baby was out, my husband went and told them they had a baby brother and they came into the room to meet him.
 Beckett was instantly in love but Finnley wasn’t too sure haha It took her about a day to really show interest in the baby.